ASafaeirad/cv/README.md

 **Key Accomplishments**

-* Developed an open-source contribution culture in the community by defining 6 open-source projects and involving 11 new contributors.
-* Organized a weekly online meeting with the aim of knowledge sharing among the community members.
+- Improved the code reusability by migrating code from the jQuery codebase to the Angular codebase.
+- Mentored and managed a team of 5 Front-end interns.
+- Organized technical workshops to drive the team towards a more robust toolchain.
-* Designed and developed a domain-centric software architecture using fp-ts to have a type-safe testable functional domain.
+- Designed and developed a domain-centric software architecture using fp-ts to have a type-safe testable functional domain.
-* Applied TDD practices both in Front-end and Back-end.
+- Applied TDD practices to increase confidence recovery.

 **[Checkout Fullstacks Materials](./projects/fullstacks-app.md)**